UN-35/UN-35/README.md

 - 👋 Hi, I’m @UNES01
 - 👀 I’m interested in web and mobile development, and crypto currency stuff.
-- 🌱 I’m currently learning C and JS programming language.
+- 🌱 I’m currently learning C and Java programming language.
 - 💞️ I’m looking to collaborate on web and mobile development
 - 📫 How to reach me: contact me on email "younesari01@gmail.com" or on whatsapp "+212655174914".